 - Citizen science in environmental justice movements

 Much of the research in the STS department falls into three broad areas: the environment, technological design, and governance.
 However, the department has tremendous intellectual diversity.
-Faculty members come from the traditional disciplines of anthropology, history, political science, sociology, economics, communication, and social psychology, as well as interdisciplinary science and technology studies.
+Faculty members come from the traditional disciplines of anthropology, history, sociology, and media studies, as well as interdisciplinary science and technology studies.

 Majors in STS, DIS, and Sustainability Studies research and write a senior thesis.
 Some recent examples include:

 - Emily Giff (2019) “How Female Game Developers’ Social Media Experience Shape Their Perception of Sexism in the Gaming Industry"

 - Tim Rice, (2018), "Reimagining the Urban Jungle"